 Katherine (Kay) Lemon holds the Accenture Professorship in the Carroll School of Management at Boston College.
 Her research and teaching focus on key drivers of firm growth from a consumer perspective, developing models of customer experience, customer loyalty, digital innovations, and customer equity that enable firms to significantly increase return on marketing investments.
-On these topics, Kay has extensive speaking, training, and consulting experience with leading global companies.
-Her research appears in a variety of journals including the Journal of Marketing, Journal of Marketing Research, Marketing Science, Management Science, and the Journal of Service Research.
+On these topics, she has extensive speaking, training, and consulting experience with leading global companies.
+Her research appears in the field’s top journals including the Journal of Marketing, Journal of Marketing Research, Marketing Science, Management Science, and the Journal of Service Research.
 She also serves on the editorial board of the Journal of Marketing and on the advisory boards of the Journal of Marketing and the Journal of Service Research.
-She serves as the Immediate Past Chair of the Board of the American Marketing Association, and on the Boards of Maple Leaf Foods and the Council for Women of Boston College Colloquium Advisory Board.
+She serves on the Boards of Maple Leaf Foods and the Council for Women of Boston College Colloquium Advisory Board.

 Professor Kay Lemon is a fellow at the American Marketing Association, an academic fellow for the Center for Services Leadership, and a distinguished faculty fellow for the Center for Excellence in Service.
 She is a member of the Board of Directors of Maple Leaf Foods, where she serves as chair of the Safety and Sustainability Committee and on the Audit Committee.
 Recently, she served as chair of the board of the American Marketing Association.
 At the AMA, she also served on the Audit and Finance Committee, Executive Committee, Governance Committee and Nominating Committee.
 She is the former executive director for the Marketing Science Institute where she also served on its Board of Directors.